adafruit/Wippersnapper_Boards/README.md

 Hardware exposing the I2C bus may add an `i2cPorts` array to its HDM.

-The following HDM snippet defines an I2C port 0 with a `SDA` GPIO pin of `34` and a `SCL` GPIO pin of 33.
+The following HDM snippet defines an I2C interface on port 0 with a `SDA` GPIO pin of `34` and a `SCL` GPIO pin of 33.

 ```
 "i2cPorts": [